 That is a decision that only you can make.
-Generally, posts that offensive (including, but not limited to, racist, sexist, homophobic or anti-Semitic statements) should be deleted.
+Generally, posts that are offensive (including, but not limited to, racist, sexist, homophobic, or anti-Semitic statements) should be deleted.
 If you delete a post by a user, you should consider sending him/her a private message detailing why the posting was removed and how they can appropriately address concerns (aka have an educational moment with him/her).

 All official UNM social media accounts reserve the right to delete content that is considered inappropriate.
 Please contact email@example.com if you need help addressing questionable content.